Britain's "Bond girl" queen wins honorary film award

-LONDON The Queen was awarded one of Britain's most prestigious entertainment honours on Thursday for her support for the film and television industry.
+LONDON, April 4 Queen Elizabeth was awarded one of Britain's most prestigious entertainment honours on Thursday for her support for the film and television industry.

 Actor and director Kenneth Branagh presented the 86-year-old monarch with an honorary BAFTA award - Britain's equivalent of Hollywood's Oscars - for her patronage of many of the country's entertainment organisations since coming to the throne in 1952.